-The process for becoming a Project Management Professional (PMP) often seems very complex.
+The process for attaining the Project Management Professional (PMP)® certification seems very complex.
 The following should answer many of your most immediate questions, and will point you in the right direction for where to get more detailed answers.

 PMP stands for Project Management Professional.
-It is a designation offered by the PMI (Project Management Institute).
-The PMP designation is the most recognized project management professional designation available.
+It is a certification offered by the Project Management Institute (PMI)®.
+The PMP certification is the most globally recognized project management designation available.

 There are three main requirements to PMP certification: